 WR: What are your long-term goals?

 Winkle: There are quite a few irons in the fire right now, and during my term I’d like to see those things come to fruition.
 One thing I’d like to focus on is the transition to our new technical advisor.

 WR: How is the Western Roofing Expo shaping up for September?

 Winkle: The Expo is looking pretty good for September.
 We have had a tremendous amount of support from our membership as well as from the exhibitors.
 We will have significant safety measures in place, such as masks, physical distancing, hand washing and sanitizing stations, screening questionnaires, and the Mirage is providing in-room COVID-19 testing.

 WR: Can you give any details about this year’s Davis Memorial Scholarship?

 Winkle: This year we will award a number of scholarships valued at $5,000 each.
 It’s amazing, and it couldn’t happen without the generous support of the people who donate to the Davis Memorial Foundation.
 The folks who serve on the committee are tirelessly working to give out these scholarships.
-It’s an amazing thing to give back to people in our industry so their children to go to school.
+The applicants are so impressive and well deserving of the scholarships.

 WR: Any other comments?

 Winkle: I am honored to be serving as the next president of this wonderful association.